- Insurance costs increased in 2024.

-For discussion, we are considering a single-cylinder IC (Internal combustion) engine carburetor of your motorcycle.
+For discussion, we’ll troubleshoot a single-cylinder internal combustion engine and carburetor of your motorcycle.

-IC Engine of your motorcycle consists of a piston assembly moving in a close size cylinder; and the piston is connected to a crankshaft and flywheel to convert reciprocating motion of the piston to rotatory motion.
+The piston is connected to a crankshaft and flywheel to convert reciprocating motion of the piston to rotatory motion at the rear wheel.

 The piston moves up and down in the cylinder and has two positions, TDC (Top dead center) and BDC (Bottom dead center).